 - Aspect ratio

 When cinematographers are on set shooting, they work with the director to make the actual product, the movie.
 But how do they do that?
-Academy Award-winning cinematographer, Roger Deakins offers some priceless tips on his approach:
+Roger Deakins, winner of two Oscars for Best Cinematography, offers some priceless cinematography tips on his approach:

 We've heard from working cinematographers about how they work.
 Now, let’s briefly go over a cinematographer's key considerations.